top of page

 These games are valuable for physical education classes because they get students active and engaged in a soccer-specific activity.
 Not only this, but soccer lead-up games for PE are essential for developing positive personal and social traits such as teamwork, communication, and cooperation.
 By playing these games regularly, students will also be better prepared for traditional soccer games that they play in a sport or community setting.

-In addition, the highlighted PE soccer games in this blog article directly match-up with SHAPE America Standard 2 which states: The physically literate individual applies knowledge of concepts, principles, strategies and tactics related to movement and performance.*
+In addition, the highlighted PE soccer games in this blog article directly match-up with SHAPE America Standard 2 which implies that a student Develops a variety of motor skills.*

 • Discuss and practice a variety of soccer skills earlier in the soccer unit (prior to lead-up games)